kiyocy24/roulette/doc/roulette.md

 ## roulette

-This CLI allows you to create your own roulette, so you run the lottery!
+This CLI creates roulette and draws lots

 ### Synopsis